EU adopts Russia sanctions as Crimea crisis deepens

 BRUSSELS (Reuters) - The European Union took a cautious approach to imposing sanctions against Moscow on Monday, targeting 21 people in Russia and Crimea while leaving open the possibility of adding harsher economic measures when EU leaders meet later this week.

-Those targeted include Russian legislators and military commanders as well as politicians responsible for calling for and organizing Sunday’s referendum in Crimea, when 97 percent of voters decided the region should secede from Ukraine and join Russia.
+Those targeted include politicians responsible for calling for and organizing Sunday’s referendum in Crimea, when 97 percent of voters decided the region should secede from Ukraine and join Russia.
 The EU says the referendum was illegal and does not recognize the result.

-“Any further steps by the Russian Federation to destabilize the situation in Ukraine would lead to additional and far-reaching consequences for relations in a broad range of economic areas,” EU foreign ministers said in a statement after meeting in Brussels.

-Of the 21 people targeted with EU travel bans and asset freezes, 10 were Russian politicians, three were military officials and eight were Ukrainians, mostly from Crimea.

-Sikorski also said the EU should be cautious when deciding to impose any wider trade measures against Russia in the future.

-“I would suggest that we are not overly enthusiastic when it comes to introducing sanctions, because we will pay for it.”
+“More ... measures in a few days,” Lithuanian Foreign Minister Linas Linkevicius said on Twitter, after announcing the decision taken by EU foreign ministers in Brussels.

+“I would not rule out that this list can be widened at the next meeting of the Council,” he said, referring to an EU summit on Thursday and Friday.

+European officials have said they are determined to punish Russia for its actions in Crimea, imposing sanctions including travel bans and asset freezes on those responsible.
+The United States was taking similar steps on Monday.

-EU sanctions require unanimity among all 28 member states and several countries, including Greece, Cyprus, Italy, Spain and Portugal, have reservations about moving too quickly.
+However, EU sanctions require unanimity among all 28 member states and there are several countries, including Greece, Cyprus, Italy, Spain and Portugal, that have reservations about moving too quickly.

-As a result, Monday’s move was not as far-reaching as initially expected.
-The EU had drawn up a master list of 120-130 names for possible sanctions, which was then whittled down.
-Some EU governments, including Poland, had pushed for more names on Monday but failed to win sufficient backing.
+As a result, Monday’s move was not as far-reaching as initially hoped.
+At the end of last week, the EU had drawn up a master list of 120-130 names for possible sanctions, which has now been whittled down.
+Some EU governments, including Poland, had pushed to add a few more names on Monday but failed to win sufficient backing.

-Highlighting worries in the Baltic region about the economic impact of the crisis, Latvia said the EU should compensate any countries hurt by sanctions against Russia.

-British Foreign Secretary William Hague said targeting Putin was not on the cards for now.

-“Clearly we are not at that stage,” he told reporters.
-“It is possible to add other figures in the future, depending on how Russia reacts to the referendum in Crimea, which has been a mockery of any real democracy.”
+One EU diplomat said that of the 21 targeted people, 10 were Russian politicians, three were military officials and eight were Crimeans.

+The full list of names will be published on Monday evening when the travel bans and asset freezes take effect.

-There are few signs that the threat of sanctions is having an impact on the ground in Crimea or on Russia, although it has unnerved investors.
+There are few signs that the threat of sanctions is having an impact on the ground in Crimea or on Russia, although the threat of sanctions has unnerved investors.

 Officials in Crimea formally applied to join Russia on Monday and the head of the local parliament said Ukrainian military units on the peninsula would be disbanded.